ldthorne/rails-auth-challenge/README.md

 ### v1

 * Store plaintext passwords in the database
-* Use cookies to store information about who is logged in (not the "session" hash)
+* Use [cookies](http://api.rubyonrails.org/classes/ActionDispatch/Cookies.html) to store information about who is logged in (not the session hash)

 ### v2

-* Use the session hash to store information about who is logged in.
+* Use the [session hash](http://guides.rubyonrails.org/action_controller_overview.html#session) to store information about who is logged in.

 ### v3

-* Salt and encrypt the user's password upon creation using a one-way encryption algorithm, like BCrypt.
+* Salt and encrypt the user's password upon creation using a one-way encryption algorithm, like [BCrypt](https://github.com/codahale/bcrypt-ruby).
 Store the salt on the user's record in the database alongside the hashed password.
 * Re-salt and re-encrypt the plaintext password upon login and compare that with the stored hash to verify authenticity.

 #### Constraints